Happy Holiday (song)

-"Happy Holiday" (sometimes performed as "Happy Holidays") is a popular song composed by Irving Berlin in 1942 and published the following year.
+"Happy Holiday" (sometimes performed as "Happy Holidays") is a popular song composed by Irving Berlin in 1941 and published the following year.

 History

-"Happy Holiday" was introduced by Bing Crosby and Marjorie Reynolds (dubbed by Martha Mears) in the 1942 film Holiday Inn in a scene when the Inn opens for the first time.
-While it is commonly regarded as a Christmas song, in the film it is performed on New Year's Eve, and expresses a wish for the listener to enjoy "happy holidays" throughout the entire year.
-It contains certain melodic material first used in Berlin's earlier song "Easter Parade".
+"Happy Holiday" was introduced by Bing Crosby and Marjorie Reynolds (dubbed by Martha Mears) in the 1942 film Holiday Inn in a scene showing the Inn opening for the first time on New Year's Eve.

-Jo Stafford was the first to release it on a Christmas album, on her album of the same name in 1955.
+Jo Stafford was the first to release the song on a Christmas album, on her album Happy Holiday in 1955.

-The Kay Thompson song "The Holiday Season" is sometimes paired with "Happy Holiday" as a medley.
-This was first popularized by Andy Williams (whom Thompson herself discovered and mentored).
-Other artists who have covered the "Happy Holiday"/"Holiday Season" medley include The Manhattan Transfer, She & Him, and Michael W. Smith.
+The Kay Thompson song "The Holiday Season" is often paired with "Happy Holiday" as a medley, a version popularized by Andy Williams.